 - The size of your home.
 Having two cats in an apartment can be a bit of a squeeze.
 They’ll both need territory they can make their own.
 Is your house big enough for two cats?

 - Expense.
 A second cat doubles your existing costs.
-You’ll need to pay for two insurance policies and vet bills.
-You’ll also require twice as much food and cat litter.
+You’ll need to pay for two insurance policies and twice as much food and cat litter.

 Take a good look at this checklist.
-If you’re convinced you can accommodate a second cat, you can assess the pros and cons.
+If you’re convinced you can accommodate a second cat, you can then start to assess the advantages and disadvantages.

 Advantages of Getting a Second Cat

-If you’re considering a second cat, there will be a reason for it.
-Maybe you want double the cat cuddles, or perhaps it’s something else.
-Whatever your thinking, there are reasons to recommend a two-cat home.
+If you’re considering a second cat, there will be a good reason for it.
+Maybe you want more companionship and affection.
+There are reasons to recommend a two-cat home:

-- Two cats will keep each other company while you’re out.
-This means that your existing pet is less likely to become lonely.
+- Two cats will keep each other company while you’re out at work or socially.
+This means that your existing pet is less likely to become lonely during those times.

-- Two friendly cats will also keep each other mentally and physically stimulated.
-This will help them both stay healthy and happy for longer.
+- Two friendly cats will keep each other mentally and physically stimulated.
+This will help them both to stay healthy and happy for longer.

-- If you live with a partner, you can have a designated cat each.
-Domesticated felines often gravitate more to one human.
+- If you have a partner, you can have a designated cat each.
+Domesticated felines often prefer one person to another.
 If you have two cats, they’ll likely prefer different owners.

 - Bringing a second cat into a home helps your existing pet realize sharing isn’t so bad.
 Houseguests will become a less frightening proposition.

-- If you adopt from a shelter, you’re saving two feline lives.
+- If you adopt from a shelter, you’re helping two feline lives.

 Disadvantages of Getting a Second Cat

 While there are advantages to having two cats, there are also drawbacks.
-Some of the problems that may arise from running a multi-cat household.
-These include:
+Some of the problems that may arise from running a multi-cat household include:

 - The two cats may not get along.
 This is always the most significant risk when it comes to multi-cat households.
 Sadly, conflict is highly likely if either feline is not used to sharing a home.

-- Your existing cat may become very stressed and insecure.
-At worst, they’ll think that they’re being punished and replaced.
-This can make them unwell.
+- Your existing cat may become stressed and insecure.
+At worst, she’ll think that she’s being punished or replaced.
+This can make her feel unwell.

-- If your cats struggle to get along, they’ll need their own territory.
-You could be relinquishing all your spare rooms to feline houseguests.
+- If your cats struggle to get along, they’ll both need their own territory.

-- Even if the cats do become friends, it will take a while.
-You’re going to need a lot of patience, and setting time aside for training.
+- Even if the cats do become friends, it will take a while for this to happen.

 - If your cats do get along, they may encourage each other to get into mischief.
 Don’t be surprised if two cats gang up on you to break house rules.

-- If one of your cats gets sick, they’ll likely both get sick.
+- If one of your cats gets sick, it’s likely that both will become sick.
 That means two sets of vet bills.
-It also means more cleaning up, if they have stomach upsets.
+It also means more cleaning up if they have stomach upsets.

-- More space needed.
+- More space is needed.
 Two cats need more living space than one cat.

 Are Two Cats More Work Than One?